richardchien/cv/README.md

 ### Jan 2017 — Now, OneBot & NoneBot Community

-Leader of the OneBot & NoneBot community
+Leader of the OneBot & NoneBot community ([Bot Universe](https://github.com/botuniverse), [NoneBot](https://github.com/nonebot), [Kyubotics](https://github.com/kyubotics))

-- Promoted the idea of open source in QQ chatbot community by creating CQHTTP (now named OneBot) and NoneBot.
+- Promoted the idea of open source in QQ chatbot community by creating CQHTTP (now OneBot standard) and NoneBot.
 - Developed and maintained a large part of the ecosystem at the early days of the community.
 - Mentored on three projects of the community in [Summer 2021 of Open Source Promotion Plan](https://nonebot.dev/ospp.html).
+- The community now has 5.8k stars on GitHub totally.

 ### Oct 2018 — Jun 2020, Changzhou University Open Source Association